International Health Insurance for Expats

 several cover regions

-Head Office: Riverside Complex, Charles Helou Street - Sin El Fil - Bloc B, 6th Floor, Beirut - Lebanon
+Riverside Complex, Charles Helou Street - Sin El Fil - Bloc B, 6th Floor, Beirut - Lebanon.

 MyBroker Inc. is a licensed independent insurance broker founded in 2013 under commercial register number 1017755 Beirut.
-Our permit from the ministry of commerce and trade is under number 384 and our affiliation to the Insurance Brokers Syndicate is under number 247.
+Our permit from the Ministry of Economy and Trade is under number 384 and our affiliation to the Insurance Brokers Syndicate is under number 247.
 The information provided in our website has been developed by MyBroker Inc. for general informational and educational purposes.
-We do our best efforts to ensure that this information is up-to-date and accurate. ©MyBroker Inc. 2021
+We do our best efforts to ensure that this information is up-to-date and accurate. ©MyBroker Inc. 2022.